colin-shreeder/vanillajs-1-afternoon/Part1/README.md

 In this step, we will reassign value of the `player` from `X` to `O` when the board is clicked.
 This will occur after a `player` has clicked the board to take their turn and it is then the next players turn.

 ### Instructions
 - In index.js, create a function called `play`.
 We will be invoking this function any time one of 9 boxes are clicked.

+table = the board

+.player to 0

+function play (){

+}

+onClick.play();

 - Using the passed in parameter and `getElementById` select the box that was clicked and save it to a new variable.
 - In the `play` function, using 'getElementById', select the span in the html with the id of `player`.
 - Every time this function runs we will want to toggle the `X` to a `O` or vise versa to signify the next player's turn.